MichelBras/Laravel-Docker/readme.md

 ```

 Generate an application key

 ```
 docker-compose exec app php artisan key:generate
 ```

-In the `mysql` container a laravel user will be added, because you dont want to operate as a root user in the database.
+You have to add a laravel user in the `mysql` container, because you dont want to operate as a root user in the database.
 So first you will need to open an interactive prompt with:

 ```
 docker-compose exec db bash